Skip to main content

 Is my copy of Dykes to Watch Out For (first collection) a first edition?

-A first edition of Dykes to Watch Out For (first collection) by Alison Bechdel (Firebrand Books) is identified by: First edition, first printing softcover, Firebrand Books, October 1986 (ISBN 0932379176).
+A first edition of Dykes to Watch Out For (first collection) by Alison Bechdel (Firebrand Books) is identified by: First edition, first printing softcover, Firebrand Books, Ithaca, New York, October 1986 (ISBN 0932379176), a slim volume of roughly 78 pages in a small landscape format about 14 by 19 cm.

 How do I tell the first printing from a later one?

 Check the copyright page.
 For a single issue, the indicia shows the printing.
-The strip began in the early 1980s and was syndicated by the mid-1980s; the 1986 Firebrand softcover is the first book collection.
+The strip began in the early 1980s and was syndicated by the mid-1980s; the 1986 Firebrand softcover is the first book collection and the first appearance of these cartoons in book form.

 Is the book-club edition the same as the first?

-Later printings and collections are each first-thus of their respective content; the 1986 first printing lacks later-printing indicators.
+A mass-market softcover with no book club edition; later printings and later collections are each first-thus of their respective content, and the 1986 first printing bears the original Firebrand imprint without later-printing indicators.

 I have a first edition of Dykes to Watch Out For (first collection) — what should I do?